Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Myocardial tissue model

-Multiple studies have characterized the processes of collagen synthesis and degradation in various soft tissues \citep{Dale1996, Jin2011, Sesa2025}.
-In the myocardium, collagen turnover involves a complex cascade of mechanobiological sub-processes, including changes in extracellular matrix proteins and their regulation by cellular and mechanical cues, among other factors.
-Previous studies have successfully adopted phenomenological formulations to describe collagen deposition and degradation through alterations in collagen density \citep{Sesa2023, Saez2013}.
-Following this work, we adopt our DA framework to model collagen mass changes.
-Other models, based on the constrained mixture framework, typically represent collagen turnover as the superposition of deposited and degraded mass, with the net mass production rate prescribed constitutively \cite{Gebauer2023}.
-In this study, we do not explicitly model the continuous deposition and degradation of collagen; instead, we phenomenologically prescribe the net collagen mass change.
-Motivated by experimental observations under VO, we allow the collagen mass to decrease according to a decay function:
+{\textbf{Collagen}.
+In the myocardium, collagen turnover involves a complex cascade of mechano-biological subprocesses, including changes in ECM proteins and their regulation by cellular and mechanical cues, among other factors.
+In this study, we do not explicitly model the continuous deposition and degradation of collagen \citep{Gebauer2023}; instead, we directly prescribe the net collagen mass change and assume collagen to follow DA adaptation \citep{Sesa2023, Saez2013}.
+Motivated by experimental observations under VO conditions \citep{Ryan2007, Corporan2018}, we prescribe the collagen mass to decrease according to a decay function: